Chut Wutty

-Chut Wutty (ឈុត វុទ្ធី; 1972–2012) was a Cambodian environmental activist who was founder and director of the Natural Resource Protection Group (NRPG).
-He was best known as the country's most vocal critic of the military's alleged role in illegal logging conducted by companies granted land concessions in protected forests and related government corruption.
+Chut Wutty (ឈុត វុទ្ធី; 1972 – 26 April 2012) was a Cambodian environmental activist who was founder and director of the Natural Resource Protection Group (NRPG).
+He was best known as a vocal critic of the military's alleged role in illegal logging conducted by companies granted land concessions in protected forests and related government corruption.
+He was shot dead near a protected forest while accompanying two journalists investigating logging.

 Life

 Wutty was born in Svay Meas village, Vihear Sour commune, Khsach Kandal district, Kandal province, Cambodia.
 Chut Wutty obtained a master's degree in Military Studies from Russia in 1992.
 Wutty is survived by his wife, two daughters, and a son.

 Career

 After his graduation, Wutty was employed as an Electrician's Helper by the small Canadian Contingent of the United Nations Transitional Authority in Cambodia (UNTAC) with 92 (CDN) Transportation Company, Delta Platoon, Electrical and Mechanical Engineers (EME) Det at Camp Canada, Pochentong Airport, now known as Phnom Penh International Airport, until 1993.

 Later he worked with the Cambodian Mine Action Centre (CMAC) and as a military trainer at the Ministry of National Defence.
 In 2003, he was a Deputy Director of Global Witness in Cambodia, who acted as a watchdog on the illegal logging all over the country.
 After the expulsion of Global Witness by the Cambodian government, Wutty founded the organization Natural Resource Protection Group (NRPG), with financial support from Germany.
 The organization has its focus on the protection of the forest and natural resources in Cambodia.